ujaandas/nots/README.md

-# ❄️ Dots
+# ❄️ Everything Everywhere All At Once Dots

-A modular, "semi-dendritic" Nix configuration designed for simplicity, extensibility, and ease-of-use.
+A modular, "semi-dendritic" Nix configuration designed for simplicity, extensibility, and ease-of-use that gives me everything, everywhere, all at once.

 ## Usage